 You can invest in a wide range of instruments, including stocks and shares, ETFs or investment trusts.

-When it comes to finding the best stocks and shares ISA provider, the answer is the one that suits your needs the best.
-We all have different aims when we invest and we also have different requirements from an ISA provider.
-People tend to compare providers on cost, investment choice, education and whether the ISA provider is app or web-based.
+There are lots of DIY ISA platforms in the UK.
+When it comes to finding the best stocks and shares ISA provider, the answer if the one that suits your needs the best.
+We all have different aims when we invest and we also have different different requirements from an ISA provider.
+People tend to compare ISA platforms on cost, investment choice, education and whether the SIA provider is app or web-based.